o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Launch a capture

 The profiler stores the state of the last 10 frames in memory.
-Upon being opened you will see the timeline constantly updating as a new frame is pushed into the stack.
-Click on the **"Resume/Pause"** button in the top left to pause this update.
+Upon being opened you will see the timeline constantly updating as new frames are pushed unto the stack.
+Click on the **`Resume/Pause`** button in the top left to pause this update.

 To capture more frames, press the `Begin` button.
 The profiler will be able to capture a maximum of 2 minutes of data at 120 frames per seconds.
 Once you have enough data, press the `End` button to stop the capture.